Questa pagina è di interesse per la sola laurea TRIENNALE.

 Andrea DE LORENZO

-Students of the LT who want to earn the CFUs related to the internship (in the 3 and 6 CFU versions) and to the final project (“prova finale”, 3 CFU) may choose the fast track option.
+Students of the LT who want to earn the CFUs related to the internship and to the final project may choose the fast track option.

 The student selects a Supervisor (a professor of the CdS) and selects or receives a scientific article.
-The student produces a textual document (Extended or Standard Summary) and a deck of slides (Presentation Slides); then s/he delivers a Presentation using the slides.
+The student produces a textual document (Summary) and a deck of slides (Presentation Slides); then s/he delivers a Presentation using the slides.

-An Extended Summary is a pdf document that must not exceed 6 pages or 1500 words, plus references and possibly figures.
-It is written either in Italian or in English.
-The student earns 6 TAF “F” CFUs (tirocinio) for an Extended Summary.
+The Summary is a pdf document that must not exceed 1500 words, plus references and possibly figures.

-As soon as they begin their work, students should send the standard email according to the "paperless" flow on the DIA Web site: http://dia.units.it/it/node/9653.
-This email must specify the choice between Extended and Standard summary.
+As soon as they begin their work, students should send the standard email ("paperless") according to the "PROCEDURA PER IL TIROCINIO ALL'INTERNO DELL'ATENEO" on the DIA Web site: https://dia.units.it/it/pagtr/14638.

 Summary and Slides should be the outcome of the autonomous work of the student.
 However, the supervisor is available for periodical group meetings with students active in the Fast Track process.
 These meetings are devoted to the topics the students are dealing with, under a technical/scientific and methodological viewpoint.
 No preliminary evaluation is provided for the documents the student is preparing.
 Meetings last approximately one hour, and normally have a weekly cadence.
 Students who want to participate should inform the supervisor a few days in advance.